Protect Your Score: Contact Tracing With Differential Privacy Guarantees: Acknowledgements

 Contact tracing will be one of our first lines of defense to understand and mitigate a virus whenever a new pandemic arises.
 As argued in the introduction, studies show that privacy concerns are among the top three concerns for adopting a contact tracing app.
 We believe differential privacy is an essential assurance towards the safe use of contact tracing.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

 This work is financially supported by Qualcomm Technologies Inc., the University of Amsterdam and the allowance Top consortia for Knowledge and Innovation (TKIs) from the Netherlands Ministry of Economic Affairs and Climate Policy.
+Qualcomm AI research is an initiative of Qualcomm Technologies, Inc. and/or its subsidiaries.

 \iftrue